JPMorgan Chase & Co. Sells 823,259 Shares of O’Reilly Automotive, Inc. (NASDAQ:ORLY)

-JPMorgan Chase & Co. reduced its stake in O’Reilly Automotive, Inc. (NASDAQ:ORLY) by 25.0% during the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 2,467,275 shares of the specialty retailer’s stock after selling 823,259 shares during the period.
-JPMorgan Chase & Co. owned 3.53% of O’Reilly Automotive worth $1,251,526,000 at the end of the most recent quarter.
+JPMorgan Chase & Co. reduced its position in shares of O’Reilly Automotive, Inc. (NASDAQ:ORLY) by 25.0% in the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 2,467,275 shares of the specialty retailer’s stock after selling 823,259 shares during the quarter.
+JPMorgan Chase & Co. owned 3.53% of O’Reilly Automotive worth $1,251,526,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds also recently modified their holdings of the company.
-Principal Financial Group Inc. grew its stake in O’Reilly Automotive by 0.5% in the 4th quarter.
-Principal Financial Group Inc. now owns 1,775,719 shares of the specialty retailer’s stock valued at $803,637,000 after buying an additional 8,267 shares during the last quarter.
-Bank of New York Mellon Corp boosted its stake in O’Reilly Automotive by 6.6% in the 4th quarter.
-Bank of New York Mellon Corp now owns 854,718 shares of the specialty retailer’s stock valued at $386,820,000 after purchasing an additional 52,861 shares during the period.
-Norges Bank acquired a new position in O’Reilly Automotive in the 4th quarter valued at $333,624,000.
-EdgePoint Investment Group Inc. increased its position in O’Reilly Automotive by 5.7% during the 1st quarter.
-EdgePoint Investment Group Inc. now owns 658,578 shares of the specialty retailer’s stock worth $334,064,000 after buying an additional 35,363 shares during the period.
-Finally, Parnassus Investments CA lifted its holdings in shares of O’Reilly Automotive by 2.8% during the fourth quarter.
-Parnassus Investments CA now owns 393,564 shares of the specialty retailer’s stock worth $178,115,000 after buying an additional 10,870 shares in the last quarter.
-79.33% of the stock is currently owned by institutional investors.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+Principal Financial Group Inc. lifted its stake in shares of O’Reilly Automotive by 0.5% in the 4th quarter.
+Principal Financial Group Inc. now owns 1,775,719 shares of the specialty retailer’s stock worth $803,637,000 after purchasing an additional 8,267 shares during the period.
+Bank of New York Mellon Corp increased its holdings in O’Reilly Automotive by 6.6% during the fourth quarter.
+Bank of New York Mellon Corp now owns 854,718 shares of the specialty retailer’s stock valued at $386,820,000 after buying an additional 52,861 shares during the last quarter.
+Norges Bank bought a new position in O’Reilly Automotive in the fourth quarter worth approximately $333,624,000.
+EdgePoint Investment Group Inc. raised its position in O’Reilly Automotive by 5.7% in the first quarter.
+EdgePoint Investment Group Inc. now owns 658,578 shares of the specialty retailer’s stock worth $334,064,000 after acquiring an additional 35,363 shares during the period.
+Finally, Parnassus Investments CA boosted its stake in shares of O’Reilly Automotive by 2.8% during the 4th quarter.
+Parnassus Investments CA now owns 393,564 shares of the specialty retailer’s stock worth $178,115,000 after acquiring an additional 10,870 shares during the last quarter.
+Institutional investors and hedge funds own 79.33% of the company’s stock.

+Several equities analysts recently weighed in on ORLY shares.
+Oppenheimer reiterated a “buy” rating and set a $555.00 target price on shares of O’Reilly Automotive in a research report on Thursday, February 11th.
+Stephens lifted their price objective on O’Reilly Automotive from $530.00 to $575.00 and gave the company an “overweight” rating in a research report on Friday, March 26th.
+Citigroup assumed coverage on shares of O’Reilly Automotive in a report on Tuesday, March 9th.
+They issued a “neutral” rating and a $493.00 target price for the company.
+UBS Group lifted their price target on shares of O’Reilly Automotive from $540.00 to $590.00 and gave the company a “buy” rating in a report on Friday, April 23rd.
+Finally, Raymond James increased their price objective on shares of O’Reilly Automotive from $575.00 to $585.00 and gave the stock an “outperform” rating in a research note on Monday, May 3rd.
+Seven investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+O’Reilly Automotive currently has a consensus rating of “Buy” and an average price target of $545.22.

-In other O’Reilly Automotive news, CFO Thomas Mcfall sold 11,140 shares of the firm’s stock in a transaction that occurred on Thursday, March 25th.
-The stock was sold at an average price of $487.49, for a total value of $5,430,638.60.
-Following the completion of the sale, the chief financial officer now owns 16,902 shares of the company’s stock, valued at $8,239,555.98.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director John Raymond Murphy sold 472 shares of the company’s stock in a transaction that occurred on Tuesday, May 11th.
+In other O’Reilly Automotive news, Director John Raymond Murphy sold 472 shares of the stock in a transaction on Tuesday, May 11th.
 The stock was sold at an average price of $561.84, for a total value of $265,188.48.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, SVP Jonathan Wyatt Andrews sold 3,125 shares of O’Reilly Automotive stock in a transaction on Monday, May 10th.
+The stock was sold at an average price of $564.73, for a total value of $1,764,781.25.
+Following the sale, the senior vice president now owns 3,683 shares of the company’s stock, valued at $2,079,900.59.
 The disclosure for this sale can be found here.
-Insiders have sold 108,207 shares of company stock valued at $56,914,074 in the last ninety days.
-2.11% of the stock is currently owned by insiders.
+In the last three months, insiders have sold 108,207 shares of company stock worth $56,914,074.
+Corporate insiders own 2.11% of the company’s stock.

-A number of equities analysts recently commented on ORLY shares.
-Citigroup started coverage on shares of O’Reilly Automotive in a research report on Tuesday, March 9th.
-They set a “neutral” rating and a $493.00 price target on the stock.
-Credit Suisse Group reiterated a “hold” rating on shares of O’Reilly Automotive in a research report on Thursday, April 1st.
-Oppenheimer reissued a “buy” rating and set a $555.00 price target on shares of O’Reilly Automotive in a research report on Thursday, February 11th.
-DA Davidson raised their price target on O’Reilly Automotive from $480.00 to $550.00 and gave the stock a “neutral” rating in a research report on Friday, April 30th.
-Finally, TheStreet raised shares of O’Reilly Automotive from a “c+” rating to a “b-” rating in a research report on Friday, March 26th.
-Seven analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-O’Reilly Automotive has a consensus rating of “Buy” and an average price target of $545.22.

 O’Reilly Automotive Company Profile